Image by TheHungryDudes

 Essential Oils

 My favorite thing about essential oils is that they’ve made natural wellness even simpler for us.
-I use oils like OnGuard to prevent illness, lavender to promote relaxation and restful sleep, Balance for stress, Frankincense for all sorts of stuff and Citrus Bliss just because it makes me so happy.
+I use oils like On Guard to promote a healthy immune response, lavender to promote relaxation and restful sleep, frankincense for all sorts of stuff and citrus blends just because they make me so happy.

 And they fit nicely in a small wooden box.
-That makes me really happy.

 Self-Care